Did you know?

 If girls’ and young women’s stories are not being told, or are being told by others in ways that reinforce negative gender stereotypes then society will continue to raise girls and young women in a way that devalues and disempowers them from the moment of their birth.

-Girls will have equal stories when...
+Girls will have equal representation when...

 The world’s storytellers, educators, advertisers and marketers stop reinforcing damaging gender stereotypes through their communications and start working with girls and young women to share equal, fair and diverse stories of girls’ power.